 26 states have now adopted Residential Building Energy Codes, and four have recently adopted higher standards.

-If Federal efforts are sidelined for the next four years, then States like California, Maryland, and others must lead!
-Just like they have led for these last eight years!
+If Federal efforts are sidelined for the next four years, then States like California, Maryland, cities like Pittsburgh, Boston, and San Diego and others must lead the way.